Eli Lilly and Company: 2000–present

 In April 2014, Lilly acquired Switzerland-based Novartis AG's animal health business for $5.4 billion in cash to strengthen and diversify its Elanco unit.
 To gain regulatory approval, the milbemycin oxime/lufenuron heartworm treatment was divested to Virbac.

 In March 2015, the company announced it would join Hanmi Pharmaceutical in developing and commercializing Hanmi's phase I Bruton's tyrosine kinase inhibitor HM71224 in a deal that could yield $690 million.
 A day later, however, the company announced another deal with China's Innovent Biologics to co-develop and commercialize at least three of Innovent's treatments over the next decade, in a deal which could generate up to $456 million; the collaboration was subsequently expanded in 2022, according to Innovent.
 As part of the deal, the company contributed its c-Met monoclonal antibody, and Innovent contributed a monoclonal antibody, which targets CD-20.
 The second compound from Innovent is a preclinical immunooncology molecule.
 The following week, the company announced it would restart its collaboration with Pfizer surrounding the Phase III trial of Tanezumab.
 Pfizer is expected to receive an upfront sum of $200 million from the company.

-In April 2015, Lilly engaged CBRE Group to sell its biomanufacturing facility in Vacaville, California, a 52 acre campus and facility that is one of the largest biopharmaceutical manufacturing centers in the U.S.
+In April 2015, Lilly engaged CBRE Group to sell its biomanufacturing facility in Vacaville, California, a 52 acre campus and facility that is one of the largest biopharmaceutical manufacturing centers in the US.

 In July 2016, Lechleiter retired and was succeeded by David Ricks.

-In January 2017, Elanco, then a subsidiary of the company, acquired Boehringer Ingelheim Vetmedica, a subsidiary of Boehringer Ingelheim's U.S. feline, canine, and rabies vaccines portfolio for $885 million.
+In January 2017, Elanco, at the time a subsidiary of Lilly, acquired Boehringer Ingelheim Vetmedica, a subsidiary of Boehringer Ingelheim's US feline, canine, and rabies vaccines portfolio, for $885 million.

-In March 2017, Lilly acquired CoLucid Pharmaceuticals for $960 million, obtaining the late clinical-stage migraine therapy candidate, lasmiditan.
+In March 2017, Lilly acquired CoLucid Pharmaceuticals for $960 million, obtaining the late clinical-stage migraine therapy candidate lasmiditan.

 In August 2017, Lilly and Shionogi jointly licensed their product varespladib to Ophirex for Ophirex's novel snakebite treatment program.

-In May 2018, Lilly acquired Armo Biosciences for $1.6 billion.
+In May 2018, Lilly acquired Armo Biosciences for $1.6 billion, obtaining the white blood cell-boosting cancer treatment candidate pegilodecakin.
 Days later, the company announced it would acquire Aurora kinase A inhibitor developer AurKa Pharma, and control over the lead compound, AK-01, for up to $575 million.

 In January 2019, Lilly announced it would acquire Loxo Oncology for $235 per share, valuing the business at around $8 billion, which significantly expanded the business's oncology offerings.
 The deal gave Lilly Loxo's oral TRK inhibitor, Vitrakvi (Larotrectinib), LOXO-292, an oral proto-oncogene receptor tyrosine kinase rearranged during transfection (RET) inhibitor, LOXO-305, an oral Bruton's tyrosine kinase (BTK) inhibitor, and LOXO-195, a follow-on TRK inhibitor.

 In March 2019, the company completed the corporate spin-off of Elanco.

 In August 2019, Elanco acquired the Bayer animal health business for $7.6 billion.